Auditions Ages 6 -15

 At the right of this page, you will find two sets of tracks for each cut.
 One is the rehearsal track which includes guide vocals, and one is the accompaniment.
 The rehearsal track will be helpful while learning, but be prepared to sing with the accompaniment at the audition.
 Each track will give you a little bit of a lead in to get oriented- but just begin singing where indicated above.

-You will be called in individually to sing your prepared cut.
-After you sing your cut, our music director will check your vocal range with the keyboard.
+You will be called in individually to sing your song.
+After you sing, our music director will check your vocal range with the keyboard.

 As a group, we will teach a short piece of choreography and do some rhythm exercises.